Employees, Users and Access

 Creating a Notification

-3. Select the Notification Type from the list.
+3. Select the Notification Type from the drop down list.

-4. Select an Form Letter to use for this notification by clicking the Letter button.
+4. Select an Form Letter to use for this notification by clicking the Letter Search button

 For more information about Form Letters, click here.

-7. Select whether this email will be sent when the event is added, changed or deleted.
+7. Enable the appropriate check boxes so the notification is sent when the event is added, changed or deleted.

-This allows you to send emails to different employees for different situations.
+These options allow you to set up and send emails to different employees for different situations.
 For example, not all employees will need to be notified if a donation is changed, but more will be on the list for donations being added.

-8. Enter any notes to describe what this notification is to be used for.
+8. Enter notes to describe what this notification is used for.

-9. Select whether the notification will be sent for Box Office, Internet Sales, or both.
+9. Choose if the notification will be sent for Box Office, Internet Sales, or both.

-11. Select the employees that will receive this notification.
+11. Choose the employees to receive this notification.

 If an employee does not have an email address, you will need to enter one for them to be added to a notification.
 Click here for Employee Setup.